Common Bubble Tea Questions Answered

 3 – How is bubble tea made?

-Bubble tea is made simply by mixing tea, milk or creamer, pearls, and sweetener.
-Fruity teas are generally made using 2-in-1 mixes to create an endless array of flavours.
+Bubble tea combines tea, milk or creamer, pearls, and sweetener.
+Fruity teas often use 2-in-1 mixes and a variety of toppings to create endless flavour combinations.

 4 – What's the difference between fruit tea and milk tea?

-Milk tea is the traditional tea base for bubble tea that has been used for the past four decades.
-Fruity teas on the other hand are infused with fruit juices or sweetener to give them a very different taste, often complemented with popping boba.
+Milk tea forms the traditional base of bubble tea and has been popular for decades.
+Fruit teas use fruit juices or sweeteners for a different taste, often complemented by popping boba. for added texture.

 5 – What are those black balls in boba tea?